spl3ndid/Calculator/README.md

 - **resetCalculator()**: Resets the calculator to its initial state.
 - **backspace()**: Removes the last digit from the display value.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please feel free to open an issue or submit a pull request.

 ## Acknowledgements

 This project was inspired by the need for a simple yet functional calculator with a beautiful design.
-Special thanks to the developers and designers who contribute to open-source projects and make such projects possible.

 ---

-**Note:** Replace the placeholder URL in the "Live Demo" section with the actual URL where your calculator is hosted, if applicable.